-- In Group R-2 and R-3 dwelling and sleeping units that are not required to be an Accessible unit, Type A unit or Type B unit, the minimum and maximum width shall not apply to door openings that are not part of the required means of ecress. - In Group I-3, door openings to resident sleeping units that are not required to be an Accessible unit shall have a minimum clear opening width of 28 inches (711 mm). - Door openings to storage closets less than 10 square feet (0.93 m2) in area shall not be limited by the minimum clear opening width. - The width of door leaves in revolving doors that comply with Section 1010.1.4.1 shall not be limited. - 5.
-The maximum width of door leaves in doors that comply with Section 1010.1.4.2 shall not be limited. - Door openings within a dwelling unit or sleeping unit shall have a minimum clear opening height of 78 inches (1981 mm). - In dwelling and sleeping units that are not required to be Accessible, Type A or Type B units, exterior door openings other than the required exit door shall have a minimum clear opening height of 76 inches (1930 mm). - In Groups I-1, R-2, R-3 and R-4, in dwelling and sleeping units that are not required to be Accessible, Type A or Type B units, the minimum clear opening widths shall not apply to interior egress doors. - Door openings required to be accessible within Type B units intended for user passage shall have a minimum clear opening width of 31.75 inches (806 mm). - Doors to walk-in freezers and coolers less than 1,000 square feet (93 m2) in area shall have a maximum width of 60 inches (1524 mm) nominal.
+- In Group R-2 and R-3 dwelling and sleeping units that are not required to be an Accessible unit, Type A unit or Type B unit, the minimum and maximum width shall not apply to door openings that are not part of the required means of egress. - In Group I-3, door openings to resident sleeping units that are not required to be an Accessible unit shall have a minimum clear opening width of 28 inches (711 mm). - Door openings to storage closets less than 10 square feet (0.93 m2) in area shall not be limited by the minimum clear opening width. - The width of door leaves in revolving doors that comply with Section 1010.1.4.1 shall not be limited. - The maximum width of door leaves in doors that comply with Section 1010.1.4.2 shall not be limited. - Door openings within a dwelling unit or sleeping unit shall have a minimum clear opening height of 78 inches (1981 mm). - In dwelling and sleeping units that are not required to be Accessible, Type A or Type B units, exterior door openings other than the required exit door shall have a minimum clear opening height of 76 inches (1930 mm). - In Groups I-1, R-2, R-3 and R-4, in dwelling and sleeping units that are not required to be Accessible, Type A or Type B units, the minimum clear opening widths shall not apply to interior egress doors. - Door openings required to be accessible within Type B units intended for user passage shall have a minimum clear opening width of 31.75 inches (806 mm). - Doors to walk-in freezers and coolers less than 1,000 square feet (93 m2) in area shall have a maximum width of 60 inches (1524 mm) nominal.

-CODE/CHANCES/RESOURCE/COLLECTIONS/RIVERNATIONAL/1884(10) INGCOODE ense Agreement.
-No further reproductions is authorized and unauthorized reproduction or distribution is a violation of the federal copyright act and the license agreement, and subject to civil and criminal penalties thereunder.
+CODEXCHIANCES/RESOURCE/COLLECTIONS/RIVERNATIONAL MEDITIONS BOTH IDING/CODE canse Agreement.
+No further reproductions is authorized and the license agreement, and subject to civil and criminal penalties thereunder.